ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

 .. note:: WSL1 can upload to boards by default with no additional changes.
 This is due to differences in how USB devices are handled.

+.. _building-setup-windows10_XWindows:

 Using SITL with WSL and XWindows (Windows 10 only)
 --------------------------------------------------

 Windows 11 has a built-in XServer that is automatically set up.
 This section can be skipped if you are using Windows 11.

-When using SITL with default options or ``--console --map`` an installed XWindows application must be started first.
+When using SITL (e.g. ``Tools/autotest/sim_vehicle.py``) with default options or ``--console --map`` an installed XWindows application must be started first.
 If not, the following error message will appear when running:

 ::